SylviaLe/Coin-Collector/README.txt

            METHODS:

-- Pseudo code for main function:
+- Pseudocode for main function:
          1. Create a main menu with buttons where user can navigate (i.e. 'Start','Rules','Exit'...)
          2. Game begins as soon as user clicks 'Start' button
          3. Create a new window